How to Do a Content Audit: 4 Metrics to Consider

 Top Metrics to Include in Your Content Audit

 So, what are these "metrics" to analyze when reviewing website content?
-When conducting your audit, consider these four metrics:
+When learning how to do a website content audit, consider these four metrics.

 Based on our years of experience as an inbound marketing agency, we can tell you that your material must be simple to read.
-If your site is easy to read, visitors are more likely to stick around to glean more helpful information.
+If your site, blogs, emails, landing pages, and content offers are easy to read, visitors are more likely to stick around to glean more helpful information.

 In contrast, consumers will not waste time reading blogs or pages that are difficult to understand.
 Not only will this cause your bounce rate to increase, but it could also negatively impact your search engine results.